damagefilter/swampsmash/README.md

 It's free and only used for the grounded mobs path finding.
 You might aswell try to replace it with something home-brew.

+You will also need to get a copy of protobuf-net from here: [https://github.com/mgravell/protobuf-net/releases] or as a nu-get package if you're rolling that way :)
+It's used to read and write highscores.

 If there's anything else that breaks, let me know, I'll see what I can do.